 To the amateur podcaster, show notes are sometimes seen as an unnecessary expense or waste of time.
 After all, you’re creating great audio content, so there’s no need for any written content.
 Right?

 This couldn’t be more wrong!
 Show notes are a critical element of your podcast.
-If you don’t do show notes you might as well not podcast at all.

 No matter how great your episodes may be, without quality show notes they are effectively non-existent to search engines.